apivich-h/apivich-h.github.io/pages/youtube.md

 - <a href="https://www.youtube.com/watch?v=vl0KpMljxsU">Half-Life</a>, a physics parody of Blur's Parklife (which is blocked in some countries).

 I can't list out all of my videos on here, so if you think this channel has something that might be up your alley, I recommend you go check out the channel, or at least <a href="https://www.youtube.com/playlist?list=PLBzCYlA4J3e5KD8Xb_9AoOHFDs5vVkdWI">a playlist of my favourite videos on there</a>.

+(You might also be wondering how the name came about.
+I don't have the answer since the only person who knows why this name was chosen is my 15-year-old self.
+My older self essentially just has to live with that choice.)

 <br>